czbiohub-sf/sc2-illumina-pipeline/docs/output.md

 The outputs of `samtools stats` on the alignments to the file `--ercc_fasta`.

+## `host-subtracted-reads/`

+This folder is created when the flag `--prefilter_host_reads` is set.
+By default, it is disabled when `-profile artic`, but enabled when `-profile msspe`.
+It contains untrimmed reads that don't map to the host genome.

 ## `filtered-sars2-reads/`

-This folder is only created when the flag `--save_sars2_filtered_reads` is set.
-It contains untrimmed reads that are host-filtered and map to the reference genome.
+This folder is created when the flag `--save_sars2_filtered_reads` is set.
+By default, it is enabled when `-profile artic`, but disabled when `-profile msspe`.
+It contains untrimmed reads that map to the reference genome, and filtered of reads that map to host or other viruses.

 ## `sample-variants/`